amirongit/notecode/elasticsearchInAction.md

 ```
 #### Search Phrase
 - used to search for a sequence of words in an exact order
-- number of missing words in the given phrase can be indicated by `slop` parameter
+- number of missing words in the given phrase can be indicated by "slop" parameter
 ```
 GET <indices>/_search
 {